akhil27051999/Open-Telemetry-Project/Section-02/02-docker-compose-file.md

 ### 📦 Accounting Service

--This service calculates the total amount of sold products.
+- This service calculates the total amount of sold products.
 This is only mocked and received orders are printed out.

 ```yaml
   accounting: